zaiisao/Documentation/en/Voice/test_switch_device_web.md

 ## Implementation

 Before proceeding, ensure that you have implemented basic real-time functions in your project.
-See [Start a Video Call](../../en/Voice/start_call_web.md) or [Start Live Interactive Video Streaming](../../en/Voice/start_live_web.md) for details.
+See [Start a  Call](../../en/Voice/start_call_web.md) or [Start Live Interactive Streaming](../../en/Voice/start_live_web.md) for details.

 ### Microphone/Camera test